katiehuangx/katiehuangx/README.md

 - DataCamp's Data Analyst with Python (5/16 courses) (est. completion Sep 2021)
 - Danny Ma's Serious SQL Course (est. completion Sep 2021)

-Reach out and connect with me on [LinkedIn](https://www.linkedin.com/in/katiehuangx/)!
+🙋🏻‍♀️ Reach out and connect with me on [LinkedIn](https://www.linkedin.com/in/katiehuangx/)!
-_Psst, I'm more inclined to accept the request if you drop me a message and say hi! 😉_
+_Psst, I'm more inclined to accept your request if you drop me a message and say hi! 😉_